hpcleuven/VscDocumentation/source/leuven/ThinKing7_quick_start.rst

 Submit to a GPU node

 The GPU nodes are located in a separate cluster partition so you will need to explicitly specify it when submitting your job.
-On Thinking the GPU nodes are not a shared resources, so you are the only user of the node.
+On ThinKing the GPU nodes are not a shared resources, so you are the only user of the node.
 However you need to request the number of GPU's you want to use.

 For the K20: